The 5 Strangest Courtship Rituals in Animals

 A courtship display is the action by which an individual of a species - the male in most cases, but not always - performs a series of physical rituals for the other - usually a female - in order to show that he is a suitable mate for her.

-When there is a male display, the female appraises his characteristics and abilities in order to select the fittest suitor that will more capable of providing her with healthy offspring than the rest.
+When there is a male display, the female appraises his characteristics and abilities in order to select the fittest suitor who will be more capable of providing her with healthy offspring than the rest.
 A successful courtship benefits the offspring and allows the evolution of the species from generation to generation, as only the strongest and best-adapted genes are passed down.
 The future mother also benefits if she chooses a local mate, which means she won't have to risk traveling to reproduce.
 In some species, males put on collaborative displays to attract as many partners as possible.

 Female displays are less common, as it means that the burden in time and energy of the mating ritual is added to that of bearing descendants.
 However, it happens with species like the long-tailed dance fly.